durbanlegend/thag_rs/README.md

 ```
 will return to edit and run a named generated script from a previous REPL session.

-More informally, the last 25 previous REPL expressions can be accessed from within the REPL function just by using the up and down arrow keys to navigate history from the `eval` command.
+More informally, you can access the last 25 previous REPL expressions from within the REPL function just by using the up and down arrow keys to navigate history from the `eval` command.

 #### General notes on REPL
 All REPL files are created under the rs_repl subdirectory of your temporary directory (e.g. $TMPDIR in *nixes, and referenced as std::env::temp_dir() in Rust) so as not to clog up your system.
 Before they are harvested by the OS you can display the locations and copy the files if desired.

 The REPL feature, in particular the most convenient `eval` mode, is not suited to scripts of over about 1K characters, due to the limitations of the underlying line editor.
-These limitations can be overcome by using the `edit` mode instead, but by this point it is probably more convenient just to use the --stdin / -s feature instead, or save the source in a .rs file and run it from the command line.
+You can overcome these limitations by using the `edit` mode instead, but by this point it's probably more convenient just to use the --stdin / -s feature instead, or save the source in a .rs file and run it from the command line.

 ## Features